 The reason God has called us to die to self is so we will not worship

-devil, who is much stronger than we and far wilier.
-Frankly, he has no power
+devil, who is much stronger and wilier than he, yet the devil has no power

 over us at all,